Srikar109755/32-bit-Single_Cycle-MIPS-processor/README.md

 ---

 ### 📜 License
-This Code is use for the educational purposes only.
+This Code is used for the educational purposes only.

 </details>